Formulating and running a model: house construction scheduling

 Duration in days.
 The default duration unit expressed in default duration unit is added to the end of the constraint.
 You might modify this by clicking default duration unit and selecting days, but the default unit is days.
 You can also modify the default duration unit and customize how dates and times are defined, in the Settings panel.
 Once you have completed the duration constraint, the row is no longer highlighted.

-- In the Schedule start constraint, click a date and time and enter and select a date from the drop-down menu.
-You could also enter a date and time.
+- In the Schedule start constraint, click the date displayed.
+Then enter a date (or a date and time) and select this from the drop-down menu to replace the currently displayed date.
 If you enter a date without a time, the default time is taken to be 00:00.
-Once you have specified at least a date, the row is no longer highlighted.

 The constraints are no longer highlighted once you have entered values.
 The model, however, isn't quite complete.
 You might want to make sure that your schedule takes into account the order of precedence of tasks so that each activity can only start after those that must precede it.
 You will add this constraint later.